Kong/docs.konghq.com/app/docs/enterprise/0.32-x/developer-portal/faq.md

 1. Improper [network configuration][configuration_network]

-If you have confirmed that you have files and your network setup is properly configured, please contact support for further assistance.
+If you have confirmed that you have files and your network setup is properly configured, please [contact support](mailto:support@konghq.com) for further assistance.

 ## Why do I have files with `unauthenticated/` in them?

 When a user requests a particular page to access that they are not authorized to view, the Dev Portal will check for the same filename under the `unauthenticated` namespace to serve instead.
-For this reason the `unauthenticated` is a reserved namespace, and should **only** be used for portals that have Authentication enabled.
+For this reason `unauthenticated` is a reserved namespace, and should **only** be used for portals that have Authentication enabled.